savvaspavlidis/savvaspavlidis.github.io/_posts/2017-02-20-A Poor mans (almost) Fault Tolerant Oracle RDBMS (part 2) - Infrastructure.md

 ~~~

 Visit this [tutorial](https://tecadmin.net/configuring-dhcp-server-on-centos-redhat/#) for a simple installation and configuration on RHEL clone systems of a DHCP server.

+## DNS Server

+In our case, there is a need for DNS Server, as the Oracle installer checks via DNS if the system can be looked up via DNS queries.
+Although you can skip it, it is not recommended.
+The DNS server must be authoritative.
+A simpe authorative solution that accepts requests from the DHCP server would suffice.
+For a tutorial about installing and configuring a simple DNS Server, you may check this.

 ## TFTP